cmb-chula/fetoPAD/README.md

 2. Click on **GitHub** tab and search for **https://github.com/cmb-chula/fetal-artery-doppler-percentile**
     * This screen can also be launched by selecting **File** -> **Open notebook** or pressing **Ctrl + O**
 3. The main file **predict_fetal_artery_doppler_percentiles.ipynb** should appear as below
+    * We have provided two user interface options: one with *sliders* and one with *text boxes*

 ![Colab's Github search screen](https://github.com/cmb-chula/fetal-artery-doppler-percentile/blob/main/images/colab_github_screen.png)